icefields/Power-Ampache-2/README.md

 </h2>
 <p style="text-align: center;">
 Power Ampache 2 is a complete Android Music Streaming App suite, presented in <a target="_blank" href="https://m3.material.io/">Material You</a> style.
-<br>Connects to Ampache, Nextcloud and Subsonic backends (Ampache API 4 and above).
+<br>Connects to Ampache, Nextcloud Music and compatible backends.
+(Ampache API 4 and above).
 </p>
 <table>
     <tr>